Moonman0010/theDancingPony/README.md

 # 2. '/dishes'

 - All these api's are Private

 - All the apis in this section requires JWT token which expires every 15 minutes (*Note: can be changed from line 17 in dishRoute.js inside of Routes folder* ).

 - They also have a rate limit of 100 hits per hour (*Note: can be changed from controller > userController.js > line 54*).

 ### 'http:localhost:5001/dishes'

-**Description:** Will fetch the list of all the dishes with their ids.
+- Will fetch the list of all the dishes with their ids.
 It also contains two query params *offset* and *skip* for pagination(for expamle set offset 2 and skip 2 you will get second and thrid documents).

 ### 'http:localhost:5001/dish/:id'

-**Description:** Will fetch the dish and all its properties like "its rating given by all or any users" with its "_id" from the list generated above.
+- Will fetch the dish and all its properties like "its rating given by all or any users" with its "_id" from the list generated above.

 ## POST
 ### 'http:localhost:5001/dishes/'

-- **Description:** Create new dish
+- Create new dish
+- **ExamplePaylod:**
-- **ExamplePaylod:**{
+- {
   {
   "name": "Cheese", //mandatory and unique "description": "Middle earth fire bourn", //mandatory and unique "image": "https://images.app.goo.gl/Ac9k9sJ2cyQ1BTtV8](https://images.app.goo.gl/EoSTAFzZ8dACYgZf6",